ThomasThelen/Anti-Debugging/README.md

 This repository hosts code that shows some fairly basic ways that developers can check for attached debuggers.
 If you're a reverse engineer, these are thing things that you'll need to bypass.

-This is in no way an exhaustive list, but may be a handy reference.
+At this point, there are fairly standard techniques for trying to prevent reverse engineering.
+There are books on it, many pdfs, research articles, and even entire websites that go in-depth into each method.
+This is in no way an exhaustive list, but may be worth a star if you are learning about this area and want additional code to reference.

+Also note that I don't describe how the methods actually work.
+As mentioned, this has been done a bazillion times by a bazillion people.
+At the end of this page I have links to other resources that describe them in detail.

 ### Checking Your Own Process